-That's different from Wi-Fi extenders, which boost your internet router, or other wireless devices.
-We're talking specifically about amplifying cellular signals, the ones that carry voice, texts, and data from towers to your phone.
+This is quite different from Wi-Fi adapters that boost the signal speed of your internet router or other devices; we are specifically talking about boosting cellular signals.
+The signals that carry voice messages and data from towers to your phone.

 What's Actually Inside These Things

-To understand how a booster works, you really just need to know the basic parts.
-Most boosters have the same general setup.
+To understand how a signal booster works, you simply need to know its basic components; the structure of most signal boosters is quite similar.

 How This Actually Works Step by Step